 - Pieces of endometriosis may appear as small cysts in the vagina.

 - Benign tumors of the vagina are uncommon.
-They are usually composed of cysts.
+They are most often composed of cysts.

 Some women with vaginal cysts may have discomfort during sex or trouble inserting a tampon.

 Women with cystoceles or rectoceles may feel a protruding bulge, pelvic pressure or have difficulty with urination or defecation.